Native American Heritage Month

 We observe Native American Heritage Month in November to recognize the achievements and contributions of Native Americans.
 In 1990 President George H. W. Bush approved a joint resolution designating November 1990 “National American Indian Heritage Month.”
 Similar proclamations, under variants on the name (including “Native American Heritage Month” and “National American Indian and Alaska Native Heritage Month”) have been issued each year since 1994.

 Indigenous Digital Archive’s Treaties Portal

 NARA collaborated with the Museum of Indian Arts and Culture (MIAC) to launch the Indigenous Digital Archive’s Treaties Portal.
 This website provides public access to digital copies of NARA’s series of ratified Indian Treaties.
 The award-winning project was made possible by a generous gift from an anonymous donor and with the support of the National Archives Foundation, a nonprofit partner of the National Archives.
-Read more on the Archivist's blog and in the news release.
+Read more in the news release.

 Research ResourcesThe National Archives holds hundreds of thousands of federal records relating to Native Americans.
 Find them in the research portal for American Indian records and Bureau of Indian Affairs photo finding aid.
 View related records in the National Archives Catalog.

 Native CommunitiesOur Native Communities program is an educational resource providing step-by-step instructions for locating important Native American records.
 We offer hands-on practice, and special Citizen Archivist Missions to make records easily accessible.

-History HubThe Native American Records Community on the History Hub is a space where you can learn about finding and managing American Indian records.
+History HubThe Native American Records Community on the History Hub is a space where you can learn about researching American Indian records.
 Ask a question, answer an unanswered question, or share your tips on how you research.